Agent Teams

 Solution

 Designate one agent session as the team lead.
-The lead decomposes the work into a shared task list with dependency tracking, then spawns teammates, each running in its own context window and worktree.
-The teammates self-organize: they claim tasks from the shared list, work independently, and communicate discoveries through peer messaging.
+The lead decomposes the work into a shared task list with dependency tracking, then spawns teammates, each running in its own context window.
+The teammates share one working directory and self-organize: they claim tasks from the shared list, work independently, and communicate discoveries through a mailbox.
 The lead monitors progress, resolves disputes, and coordinates final integration.

 Three coordination mechanisms distinguish Agent Teams from manual parallelization: